Bachelor of Arts in Anthropology

 2. Related Subjects: 12 units of coursework in related disciplines with the approval of an Anthropology Department advisor.

-Related disciplines typically include courses in the College of Ethnic Studies, Classics, Geology, Geography, Sexuality Studies, Sociology, History, Language Studies, and Women and Gender Studies.
-Up to 6 units may be double-counted toward fulfillment of the University-wide elective units for the major.
+Related disciplines typically include courses in the College of Ethnic Studies, Classics, Geology, Geography, Modern Languages, Museum Studies, Sexuality Studies, Sociology, and Women and Gender Studies and are automatically approved.
+Some courses in other departments such as History, Biology, or Humanities may be approved upon consultation with an advisor.
 Units may be upper-division, lower-division, transfer, or resident units.

 Students who have earned AA-T or AS-T degrees and are pursuing a similar B.A. degree at SF State are required to fulfill the Complementary Studies requirement as defined by the major department.
 Students should consult with a major advisor about how transfer units and/or SF State units can best be applied to this requirement to ensure degree completion within 60 units.